YusufWong/My-Portfolio/README.md

     <img src="https://github.com/YusufWong/My-Portfolio/blob/main/images/Car-Simulation.gif"
     height="500">
   </a>
+I programmed a 1-minute driving simulation of an autonomous car driving on a racetrack on CARLA, an open source virtual driving simulator.
+By utilizing Python and lateral/longitudinal vehicle control modeling strategies, I was able to adjust its speed profiles to communicate the car's movements and interactions on the track.

 </p>
-I programmed a 1-minute driving simulation of an autonomous car driving on a racetrack on CARLA, an open source virtual driving simulator.
-By utilizing Python and lateral/longitudinal vehicle control modeling strategies, I was able to adjusting its speed profiles to communicate the car's movements and interactions on the track.

 ##  [Pokémon Machine Learning Project](https://colab.research.google.com/drive/1uv-8b6Rp9H8LQXD3ly8sojC7xDSWMq5H)